 See what you would like to change in yourself or your partner.
-If you discover that it was your behaviour that have created friction and cause problems in your relationship, that is good news!
+If you discover that it was your behaviour that have created friction and caused problems in your relationship, that is good news!
 It means there is a lot you can do to improve your behaviour and avoid making the same mistakes in your future relationships.

 If you would like to get familiar with what it takes to make a long-distance relationship work, you need to read this article.

-If you find that some issues were caused by your partners behaviour, that is also good information.
+If you find that some issues were caused by your partner’s behaviour, that is also good information.
 Knowing this, can help you identify the characteristics you would like and dislike about your romantic partner.

-With some awareness, and objective reflection you can figure out the characteristics you want to see in a partner and which ones you want to avoid in the next person you have a romantic relationship with.
+With some awareness and objective reflection you can figure out the characteristics you want to see in a partner and which ones you want to avoid in the next person you have a romantic relationship with.

 You may also discover that you got on really well together, but the distance did not allow your relationship to blossom.
 In this case, you could reflect on what exactly got in the way.
 Were you having a healthy and successful relationship?
 Maybe you did not make a plan to close the distance.
 Or maybe you had unrealistic expectations and your circumstances did not allow you to move in together.

-Here is a quick overview why long-distance relationships tend to fail.
+Here is a quick overview of why long-distance relationships tend to fail.
 While it may not apply to your current situation, this bit can help you in your reflection and prepare you for a future long-distance relationship, should you ever find yourself in one yet again.

 Many couples approach a long-distance relationship in the same way they would a regular one.
 However, they quickly find out that distance and a romantic relationship don’t go well together.
 When you are romantically involved with someone you expect physical intimacy, sexual connection, and basic human touch.
-In a long-distance relationship those are only possible during your visits.
+In a long-distance relationship, those are only possible during your visits.

 So, if you are in a position to visit each other regularly, you can make a long-distance relationship last for quite a long time.
 However, if you have weeks and months between each visit, the lack of physical connection can lead to sexual frustration, which in turn will put extra strain on your relationship.